sid-indonesia/OpenSRP-2.0-FHIR-Server-Docs/projects/OpenSRP-2/namespaces/team-based-care-dev/README.md

 # Steps

-1. Open [Cloud Shell Editor](https://ide.cloud.google.com), clone [this repository](https://github.com/sid-indonesia/OpenSRP-2.0-FHIR-Server-Docs), open the cloned repository.
+1. Open [Cloud Shell Editor](https://ide.cloud.google.com), click on `Clone Repository` button and clone [this repository](https://github.com/sid-indonesia/OpenSRP-2.0-FHIR-Server-Docs) https://github.com/sid-indonesia/OpenSRP-2.0-FHIR-Server-Docs, open the cloned repository by clicking on "Open" button on the pop-up dialog after the cloning process is finished.
 2. Replace all text value `trainee101` within all files (use [Global Search](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files)) with your assigned trainee account number (e.g. `trainee03`).
 3. In Google Cloud SQL, create instance of type "PostgreSQL 15" with the name "postgresql-dev" via console with configurations as instructed in the [tutorial video](https://drive.google.com/file/d/114Ns61fyElFy9EFtmdvZmaRTBXTeFlRH/view?usp=drive_link).